 What Is the Timeframe for Initiating the Probate Process After a Death in Montana?

-However, there is a significant exception to this rule: If the executor or personal representative can demonstrate just cause for the delay, the estate administration may extend beyond the two-year limit.
+- Just cause exception: If the personal representative can demonstrate valid reasons for delay, the court may extend the two-year limit.

 How Are Debts Managed in Probate?